ChristopherLi05/CSC207-Project/README.md

 A simple Mahjong Score Trainer that includes a score calculator, a training mode, and a puzzle rush mode.

-## Overview

-There are 3 main views this program will have: a **Point Calculator**, a **Puzzle Rush**, and the **Leaderboard**.
-In the Point Calculator mode, users are given a UI in which they will input a Mahjong Hand and the program will output the score that the hand is worth.
-In the Puzzle Rush mode, users are given a time limit and are tasked with inputting as many scores as they can.
-Once done, the number of hands they scored are tallied and they will be shown a leaderboard on how they compare to other users.

 ## Group Members

 | Name           | Github Username | Git Usernames (if different) |